BlackMoFan/script-kiddies/README.md

 ## How to Download
 ### Windows
-1. **Download**.
-Download [XAMPP for Windows](https://www.apachefriends.org/download.html) and follow the installation instructions on that page.
+1. Download [XAMPP for Windows](https://www.apachefriends.org/download.html) and follow the installation instructions on that page.

-2. Alternatively, you can follow the instruction [here](https://www.ionos.com/digitalguide/server/tools/xampp-tutorial-create-your-own-local-test-server/).
+2. Alternatively, you can follow the instructions [here](https://www.ionos.com/digitalguide/server/tools/xampp-tutorial-create-your-own-local-test-server/).

 ### macOS
-1. **Download** [XAMPP for Mac OS](https://www.apachefriends.org/download.html) and follow the installation instructions on that page.
+1. Download [XAMPP for Mac OS](https://www.apachefriends.org/download.html) and follow the installation instructions on that page.
 Or you can install via terminal by:

     - Open the terminal (`command + space` button and type "Terminal" then press return/enter key)
     - Run the following command in terminal to install brew cask